alkem-io/alkemio/docs/ssi-sovrhd-interaction.md

 To get the meta information for each credential supported by Sovrhd look at the source code for their debugging site:
 ![](https://i.imgur.com/KH5lb18.png)

-## Trying it out
-If you want to try it out:
-1. download the Sovrhd wallet (ios store at least), not sure if there on Android.
-1. issue yourself a credential using the custom URL (https://denhaag-pilot.ovrhd.nl/link/2c1b4f07-2955-46e6-86e6-c473a2b038c7)
-1. ensure that SSI is enabled + that the cluster IP address is set to something callable from an external network
-    * Note ip address for cluster end point needs to be your external ip address as the call back comes from an external server.
-So on your router you would need to forward to your local machine.
-1. request the postal address credential on the webclient etc.

 ## Reference
 - Issuing test credentials: https://attributes.vc